 In the past you might have thought them as “old school” or “dull”.
 They seemed to stop moving forward in a world where the term cross-channel became daily vocabulary for many.
 However, with the recent backing of CEO Kevin Mansell, Kohl’s is now well on its way to reclaiming a top spot in the fashion and retail world.
 With a massive rollout of various omni-channel initiatives announced in 2015, Kohl’s is living proof that you can teach an old dog new tricks.
 Echidna, in collaboration with Professional Access, helped transition the retail giant onto Oracle Commerce and since then Kohl’s has reported increase of online sales.
 A whopping 28% increase during Q2 of 2013 after the initial launch in fact.
 Over the past two years they have forged ahead by incorporating more digital capabilities such as ship-to-store featuring Apple Pay, a mobile app with Store Mode to allow the company to send personalized deals based on individual customer data, and even an omni-channel shopping bag.
 Kohl’s has come a long way from its early days as a brick-and-mortar giant.
 Time will tell if their “better late than never” mindset is enough to ward off the competition.

 Sweden-based H&M promotes itself as the shopping destination for fashion and quality at the best price.
-After an admittedly slow start to its online operations (it only took 13 years from the time they landed on American shores for it to finally launch an eCommerce site here) on top of being plagued by technical issues, they are now on track and enjoying all that a proper omni-channel presence has to offer.
+After an admittedly slow start to its online operations (it only took 13 years from the time they landed on American shores for it to finally launch an commerce site here) on top of being plagued by technical issues, they are now on track and enjoying all that a proper omni-channel presence has to offer.
 The fashion giant has plans to add 10 new online markets in 2016 and reporting sales up by almost a fifth in its latest full year, after twelve months in which it expanded quickly online.
 H&M chief executive Karl-Johan Persson said the company would continue to invest in “the opportunities coming from the increased digitalization” and it is easy to see why.